jburleigh92/se-technical-portfolio/README.md

 ---

 Thank you for reviewing my portfolio.
-This repository represents real systems I have designed, built, deployed, and operated in production environments.
+This repository represents real systems I’ve designed, built, deployed, and operated in production environments.